Film / Star Wars: Ewok Adventures

 - Heroic Sacrifice: Chukha-Trok dies during a rockslide when he tries to buy time for the others to escape from the Gorax.

 - Hitchhiker Heroes: The Ewoks join with Cindel and her brother Mace on their quest to find their parents.

-- My New Gift Is Lame: The boy is visibly unimpressed with the very plain rock he gets, while everyone else gets cool toys.
+- My New Gift Is Lame: Mace is visibly unimpressed with the very plain rock he gets, while everyone else gets cool toys.
 After an unsuccessful attempt to trade it for something else, he throws it away.
 Unfortunately they kinda need it much later on...
-Fortunately one of the ewoks had more sense and took the rock with him when the kid ditched it.
+Fortunately one of the Ewoks had more sense and took the rock with him when the kid ditched it.

 - Narrator: Burl Ives.